-The Buttery has been serving the Northern Rivers region of NSW since 1973.
-It is the largest provider of drug, alcohol and gambling counselling in the area and it operates a residential drug and alcohol rehabilitation centre near Bangalow.
-Since 2011, the Healing Foundation has been working with INTRA, The Buttery’s outreach program, to provide financial support to a group called Wake Up Time.
-The group formed in 2003 in response to concerns by local Aboriginal women and Buttery counsellors about drug and alcohol problems in the Casino Aboriginal community.
+The Wake Up Time Weavers formed in 2003 in response to concerns by local Aboriginal women and Buttery counsellors about drug and alcohol problems in the Casino Aboriginal community.
 The women decided that art, and in particular weaving, would act as a means of meditation and therapy for them.
+Since 2011, the Healing Foundation has been working with INTRA, The Buttery’s outreach program, to provide financial support to the group.

 What’s the program about?